FZJ-IEK3-VSA/glaes/README.md

   - conda-forge::glaes
 ```

 However, we **highly recommend** that you install the package into a new, empty environment, as the dependancies of GLAES may conflict with other packages you have installed.
+We currently working on a new release which will be compatible with later versions of GDAL (>3.0).

 ### Alternative installation